Roger-Engel/Roger-Engel/README.md

 # 💫 About Me:
 - ⭐I'm Roger Engel<br>
-  - I'm 18 years old<br>
+  - 💡I'm 18 years old<br>
-  - I'm from the Netherlands
+  - 🚩I'm from the Netherlands

 ## 🌐 Socials: